 - A problem-solving mentality for prioritizing tasks and addressing patient issues that may arise

-In keeping with industry trends reported in our Salary Guide, there are several other characteristics that can set candidates apart and possibly provide an edge over the competition:
+In keeping with industry trends, there are several other characteristics that can set candidates apart and possibly provide an edge over the competition:

 - Multilingualism — This ability is increasingly sought as the number of non-English-speaking patients seeking care continues to rise.